MGavranovic/MGavranovic/README.md

 - 👋 Hi, I’m @MGavranovic (Milos Gavranovic)
 - 👀 I’m interested in Web Development and Programming in general
-- 🌱 I’m currently working on my personal Portfolio Website
+- 🌱 I’m currently working on my personal Portfolio Website (just have to implement responsiveness), but I started another project to give myself a brake from the Portfolio
 -  ⚒ I'm looking to start working in the industry
 - 📫 If you're trying to reach me you can send an email to mgavranovic7@gmail.com